Home page

 TDD (Time Division Duplex)

-His research interests include cognitive and composite networks, spectrum and radio resource management, opportunistic access and cooperative networks.
+His research interests include cognitive and composite networks, spectrum and radio resource management, opportunistic access and cooperative networks, smallcells, stochastic and context based techniques, propagation models, and machine learning applications.

 In systems using CDMA technique, users share the same bandwidth.
 Therefore, these systems are interference limited and the most important procedure to increase system capacity and ameliorate QoS level is interference management.
 In systems using pure CDMA technique, power control is a widely used procedure for decreasing interference and upholding required QoS levels.
 In addition to power control, the combination of TDMA and TDD techniques with CDMA provides a new degree of flexibility in interference management using slot allocation techniques.
 However, exploiting this flexibility induces new challenges to mitigate such as the presence of pernicious mobile-to-mobile interference.